lincolnturner/gspreadsheet_fdw/README.md

 is translated into a Google list-feed 'query' which returns only that row.
-At present, anything more sophisticated than this gets mistranslated (largely due to type-casting issues, i.e. everything is a `VARCHAR` right now.
+At present, anything more sophisticated than this gets mistranslated (largely due to type-casting issues, i.e. everything is a `VARCHAR` right now).

+First thing to do in type-aware-qualifiers branch is to selectively quote only character and text values and not quote numerical values.

 Removing the quals code altogether makes things work better, as without quals processing the whole foreign table is always returned but postgres then does the right thing and applies the